kaanguru/routinetrace/projectBrief.md

 4. Ensure a clean, user-friendly interface using React Native Elements.
 5. Utilize Supabase for backend services (database and authentication).
 6. Adhere to specified coding standards and patterns (functional paradigm, immutability, Neverthrow for error handling).

+## Target Audience and Pain Points

+-   **Target Audience:** Students or young adults looking to build better habits and track their progress in a motivational way.
+-   **Key Pain Points Addressed:** Struggling with consistency in daily habits and recurring tasks, often forgetting or procrastinating; needing motivation and a clear way to track progress.

+## User Experience and Interface Principles

+-   **Core Principle:** Incorporate gamification elements and motivational feedback to keep users engaged and encourage consistent task completion.
+This includes visual rewards, progress tracking, and supportive notifications.

+## Monetization Strategy

+-   **Initial Approach:** No direct monetization initially; the focus will be on user base growth and engagement.
+Future monetization strategies will be explored once a substantial user base is established.

+## Competitive Landscape and Differentiators

+-   **Primary Differentiator:** RoutineTrace will differentiate itself by its specific focus on the "success percentage of routine, recurring tasks" combined with engaging gamification tailored for young adults.
+While standard to-do apps (e.g., Todoist, Microsoft To Do) and habit trackers (e.g., Habitica) exist, RoutineTrace integrates these aspects with a strong emphasis on motivation through quantifiable success.

+## Key Success Metrics (KPIs)

+-   User retention rates (e.g., 7-day, 30-day retention).
+-   Daily Active Users (DAU) and Weekly Active Users (WAU).
+-   Average session duration.

+## Future Features/Roadmap (Potential)

+-   Social features like sharing progress, leaderboards, or group challenges to foster a community and increase engagement.
+-   **Notifications & Reminders**
+-   Login with Google
+-  if "task notes" has URL they will be clickable link.